Hy-Brasil: The Legendary Phantom Island of Ireland

 - Iram of the Pillars, the Lost ‘Atlantis of the Sands’

 The legend could be a story that was passed down through generations from the end of the last Ice Age when sea levels were lower.
 For example, the so-called Porcupine Bank, discovered in 1862, appears to have been an island at some point in time.
-Located about 193 km (120 miles) west of Ireland, it is a shoal exposed at extreme low tide and where an 1830 chart had ‘Brazil Rock’ located.
+Located about 193 km (120 miles) west of Ireland, it is a shoal exposed at extreme low tide and is where an 1830 chart had ‘Brazil Rock’ located.
 The bank’s highest point is around 200 meters (656 feet) below sea level and was sunk either due to a catastrophe or rising sea levels.

 Today, no such island called Hy-Brasil exists on any maps or nautical charts and no historical documents were ever recorded to indicate what happened to it.
 Mainstream historians simply consider it a case of mistaken identity.
 Nevertheless, it is a peculiar riddle in history that is likely to be debated and discussed into the future.